In addition to our selections of other forms of

 you're looking for fabulous crewel kits, we suggest you

 Crewel Work Company in England.
 We no longer stock

-their kits but we highly recommend then.
-We do usually
+their kits but we highly recommend them.

 We stock several silk ribbon embroidery books as well as